Connected

 Let the Good Times Roll!

-If things had gone as planned, not that they ever do, I would have arrived in New Orleans this afternoon.
-It's Mardi Gras!
+If things had gone as planned, not that they ever do, I would have arrived in New Orleans that afternoon.
+It was Mardi Gras!

 Didn't happen, of course.
 Cobblestones are the reason.
-If you are one of the regulars who are never happier than when curled up with one of these postings, then you will remember the cobblestones in Charleston.
-Uneven and irregular is what they are.
-Not predictable.
-The days of our lives are like that.
-Well, mine are.
-You may have a different story.
+If you're one of the regulars who are never happier than when curled up with one of my stories, you may remember the post about my last visit to Charleston, SC.
+You can find that post by searching for: 'Charleston Memories.'

-I hope you can do the same.
-Laissez les bon temps rouler!
+I hope you're celebrating too.
+Laissez les bons temps rouler!